-In this regard, the essential goal is to choose and implement methods that lower stress, increase the well-being of individuals, and create favorable conditions so that they can adapt to the most suitable situation.
+In this regard, the essential goal is to choose and implement methods that lower stress, increase the well-being of individuals, and create favorable conditions to adapt to the most suitable situation.
 Therefore, considering the high prevalence of psychosomatic disorders and their consequences, and given that research indicates the impact of mindfulness on stress and psychological disorders, the present study seeks to assess the effect of mindfulness training on alexithymia and resilience in psychosomatic patients.